This is the second article in a two-part series on Ransomware and the Small/Midsize Business. Click through to view part one: What is Ransomware?

 Ransomware is a formidable opponent, but there are ways to protect your organization from attack.
 Like other issues of IT security, experts recommend a multi-pronged approach.
 The best defense for ransomware is a combination of:

 - Backup Management – Invest in a business continuity/disaster recovery solution (BCDR) that creates regular backups and data recovery points.
-A properly configured BCDR program will allow you to roll-back your data to a point before the corruption occurred in the event of an attack.
+A properly configured (and tested) BCDR program will allow you to roll-back your data to a point before the corruption occurred in the event of an attack.
+Learn more >

 Don’t put it off another day.
-Schedule a comprehensive risk assessment with one of Knight’s experienced cybersecurity consultants and take the first step toward a more a protected IT environment.
+Schedule a comprehensive risk assessment with one of Knight’s managed IT consultants and take the first step toward a more a protected IT environment.